 The Number 10 in Japanese (十 – Juu)

-The number 10 (十 - Juu) symbolizes completeness and perfection, representing the culmination of a full cycle.
+The number 10 (十 – Juu) symbolizes completeness and perfection, representing the culmination of a complete cycle.
 In Japan, the number 10 is often associated with rankings and ratings, indicating the highest level of achievement or quality.

 Other Japanese Numbers